FlushingSpanishMeals/FSM-Project/graypaper.md

 28. Must have a valid email address entered to go through with the form
 29. Can select a service that you would like to inquire about through the dropdown menu
 30. Submit button on the bottom to send the form to a mailto address
+31. Added a table which has the project creator names